SethKoren/starter-academic/content/TCPOY/_index.md

 But of course we can still study how and why the sun and the earth and life have developed as they did, and it's absolutely amazing how much has been figured out by many brilliant scientists.
 One of the main things I take away from this topic is just how contingent the existence we experience is.

-In any case, what I'd like to do here is collect videos of lectures and talks throughout the full breadth of the historical sciences.
+In any case, what I'd like to do here is collect some information throughout the full breadth of the historical sciences that collectively tell your origin story and mine.
 Everything from particle cosmology to the formation of stars and planets to the origin and development of life and its interactions with the Earth to the evolution of multicellularity and respiration and eyes and neurons and language and tool use.

-The intended level is talks that are broadly accessible to a science-literate audience.
-A silver lining of the pandemic has been the proliferation of such recorded talks online, and there really is an amazing amount of information available.
+But I haven't done so yet, so you have my apologies as of now.
+Most recent apology: Feb.
+2022